 - 1. NEs and HEs are accepted as entrepreneurs only when they comply with the admission criteria referred to in heading 1.2.2 Participation criteria; - 2.
-NE and HE must reside in two different participating countries (whatever their nationalities); - 3.
-The relationship must include an active NIO and an active HIO from two different participating countries.
+As a basic rule, NE and HE must reside in two different participating countries (whatever their citizenship) temporary exceptions possible for entrepreneurs with Ukrainian citizenship - 3.
+The relationship must include an active NIO and an active HIO from two different participating countries temporary exceptions in case of matching displaced Ukrainians.
 Entrepreneurs should reside in the country of their respective IO unless exceptional circumstances apply.
-IOs may be part of the same European Partnership or not; - 4.
-The exchange must finish before the activity end date of both IOs; - 5.
-There is no conflict of interest between the NE and the HE (e.g. franchisor-franchisee, HE investor or partner in NE's business, etc.) or between any of them and their corresponding IOs: - The relationship is an entrepreneur-to-entrepreneur relationship, not an internship or placement with focus on business learning and not general learning (e.g. commitment should focus on learning how to run an architectural practice and not how to be an architect in general); - 7.
+IOs may be part of the same European Partnership or not: - 4.
+The exchange must finish before the activity end date of both IOs: - 5.
+There is no conflict of interest between the NE and the HE (e.g. franchisor-franchisee, HE investor or partner in NE's business, etc.) or between any of them and their corresponding IOs; - The relationship is an entrepreneur-to-entrepreneur relationship, not an internship or placement with focus on business learning and not general learning (e.g. commitment should focus on learning how to run an architectural practice and not how to be an architect in general); - 7.
 The match is not in breach with the points listed in section 1.2.4 Exclusion Criteria, especially with regards to NEs and HEs who have a pre-existing/planned professional relationship or a relation that does not require an Erasmus for Young Entrepreneurs stay to be established/poses conflict of interest.
 E.g. HE is or will be a co-owner or investor in the NE's business; NE's business idea is to set up a branch of the HE's business in his/her home country; NE has won a scholarship or stay at the HE's office through another programme, NE and HE are related (family members, partners/spouses, family members of partners, etc.)